bluffingo/TweakUtility/CONTRIBUTING.md

 ## Working with the installer
 Tweak Utility uses at the moment the [Microsoft Visual Studio Installer Projects](https://marketplace.visualstudio.com/items?itemName=VisualStudioClient.MicrosoftVisualStudio2017InstallerProjects) template, if you don't install it the install project included won't load.

+## What VS version to use

+It is recommended to use 2019 for developing Tweak Utility.